 Potential Impact on Sewer Rates & Customer Service

-What happens to sewer rates if the system is sold to Pennsylvania American Water Company?
+What happens to sewer rates now that the system is sold to Pennsylvania American Water Company?

-Pennsylvania American Water Company’s proposal includes a three-year rate freeze for all direct-service customers.
-This means the company would adopt the rates currently paid by customers in the City of York, and those rates would not change for at least three years.
-After three years, Pennsylvania American Water Company may propose rate increases, but any rate increases would be effective only upon review and approval by the Pennsylvania Public Utility Commission (PUC).
+Pennsylvania American Water Company’s proposal included a three-year rate freeze for all direct-service customers.
+This means the company would adopt the rates then paid by customers in the City of York, and those rates would not change for at least three years.
+After three years, Pennsylvania American Water Company may propose rate increases, but any rate increase would be effective only upon review and approval by the Pennsylvania Utility Commission (PUC).

-PUC rules and regulations require that any rate increases be publicly noticed to all customers as well as statutory advocates such as the Pennsylvania Office of Consumer Advocate, the Pennsylvania Office of Small Business Advocate, and the PUC’s Bureau of Investigation and Enforcement.
-Each of these entities would actively review any rate increases proposed by Pennsylvania American Water Company to protect customers from unreasonable or unsupported rate increases.
+PUC rules and regulations require that any rate increase be publicly noticed to all customers as well as statutory advocates such as the Pennsylvania Office of Consumer Advocate, the Pennsylvania Office of Small Business Advocate, and the PUC’s Bureau of Investigation and Enforcement.
+Each of these entities will actively review any rate increases proposed by Pennsylvania American Water to protect customers from unreasonable or unsupported rate increases.

 Don’t these private utility companies seek profit for shareholders?
-Why should the City sell the system so another entity can profit from it?
+Why should the City have sold the system so another entity can profit from it?

 It is true that private companies have a profit motive and public utility operators do not.
-However, private companies operating utility systems are not permitted to charge market rates for their services.
-As detailed below, private utility services are regulated by the state to ensure that rates charged recover only the actual cost of service plus a reasonable (meaning not excessive) return on investment which contributes to the overall profit.
+However, private companies operating utility systems are regulated by the state to ensure that rates charged recover only the actual cost of service plus a reasonable (meaning not excessive) return on investment which contributes to the overall profit.
 In return, the City’s customers will benefit from improved training for system staff and workers, cutting edge system upgrades, and industry-leading environmental and sustainability initiatives, as well as long-term tax savings from revenue generated by the sale.

-How would a sale affect residents’ customer service?
+How does the sale affect residents’ customer service?

 Public Health and Safety

-If the system is sold, will the Pennsylvania Department of Environmental Protection (DEP) and the U.S. Environmental Protection Agency (EPA) continue to have jurisdiction over the City system?
+Since the system is sold, does the Pennsylvania Department of Environmental Protection (DEP) and the U.S. Environmental Protection Agency (EPA) continue to have jurisdiction over the City system?

 Yes.
-The state DEP and federal EPA would continue to have jurisdiction over the City system in the event of a sale.
+The state DEP and federal EPA continue to have jurisdiction over the City system.

-Pennsylvania DEP and U.S. EPA will provide continuing oversight over environmental compliance.
-If the system is sold to a private operator, the PUC would oversee and regulate service issues such as billing and customer service.
+Pennsylvania DEP and U.S. EPA continue to provide oversight over environmental compliance.
+The PUC oversees and regulates service issues such as billing and customer service.

 Who assumes the risk if unexpected system or environmental problems arise?

-The winning bidder does.
-Also, the winning bidder has the continuing responsibility to ensure the City system continues to adhere to all state and federal regulatory and environmental requirements.
+Pennsylvania America Water does.
+Also, Pennsylvania American Water has the continuing responsibility to ensure the City system continues to adhere to all state and federal regulatory and environmental requirements.

 We know upgrades are needed to the aging wastewater collection system.
 Will this sale finally bring our system up to modern standards?